spantaleev/nextcloud-docker-ansible-deploy/docs/configuring-playbook-reverse-proxy.md

 # If you're not using Traefik, you can also disable putting Traefik labels on services
 nextcloud_playbook_traefik_labels_enabled: false

-# Optionally, you can still attach services to some additinal network
+# Optionally, you can still attach services to some additional network
 # so that your reverse-proxy (potentially running there) can reach these services
 nextcloud_playbook_reverse_proxyable_services_additional_networks: [network-name-of-the-other-reverse-proxy]